leontoddjohnson/prenorns/docs/ide_setup.md

 ## 2 WiFi, SSH, and Matron

-First (after plugging in the WiFi hub into the norns), make sure your laptop and [norns](https://monome.org/docs/norns/play/#wifi) are connected to the same WiFi network.
+First (after plugging in the WiFi hub into the norns), make sure your laptop and [norns](https://monome.org/docs/norns/wifi-files/#wifi-connect) are connected to the same WiFi network.

-1. Create an SMB connection to the norns using **Cmd + K** from Finder in your MacOS (click the desktop).
-Then type either *smb://norns.local* or the IP address listed in the SYSTEM page on your norns.
-Log in with the [norns credentials](https://monome.org/docs/norns/play/#network-connect).
-You should now see the *dust* directory in your finder window under the *norns.local* (or norns IP Address) network location.
+1. Create an [SMB connection to norns](https://monome.org/docs/norns/wifi-files/#macOS) for sharing files.
+This tends to go faster if you use a hotspot!

-2. You'll also want to connect (via [SSH](https://monome.org/docs/norns/play/#ssh)) to the norns.
-Open a terminal, and type `ssh we@norns.local` or `ssh we@<ip_address>`.
-The password, again, is **sleep**.
+2. You'll also want to connect (via [SSH](https://monome.org/docs/norns/advanced-access/#ssh)) to the norns.
 You can save this profile in your `.ssh/config` file like this:

     ```bash
     Host norns